 The location of the sandbox is often determined by where you have space available.
-The eight-foot by eight-foot frame we're building takes up 64 sq. ft.
+The eight-foot by eight-foot frame we're building takes up 64 square feet.
 You may be pleased to have less yard to mow, but if you can't spare the space, work with a smaller sandbox in the area that you have.
 The plans below can easily be re-sized to fit your space.

 When planning the size, make room for dump trucks, sand buckets and the neighbors' kids.
-Remember that you're going to have to put sand in it -- perhaps a lot of sand.
-The example we're using requires 32 cu. ft. of sand (about 64 fifty-pound bags).
+Remember that you're going to have to put sand in it — perhaps a lot of sand.
+The example we're using requires 32 cubic feet of sand (about 64 fifty-pound bags).
 If this sounds like too much, you can easily reduce the dimensions.
 The bracing and corner assembly construction will be the same regardless of the length and width.

 Which Material to Use?

 Cedar is referenced in the materials list above, but not available everywhere.
 There are other suitable products you can use.
-Since many sandboxes will only be used a few years, hardwood or softwood boards may be use.
-Treated lumber is also an option, just make sure it's safe for use around humans, pets, plants, and vegetables.
+Since sandboxes often will only be used a few years, you can use hardwood or softwood boards.
+Treated lumber is also an option, just make sure it's safe for use around humans, pets, plants and vegetables.

 When planning a location, remember your sandbox probably won't be a permanent fixture.
 When the kids outgrow it, convert the area back to lawn or a make a new flower bed.